MoazEldsouky/Disaster-Tweets-Classification-NLP/README.md

 ## Model

-The NLP model used for this project is a deep learning-based classifier, specifically a Long Short-Term Memory (LSTM) neural network.
-LSTM is chosen for its ability to capture sequential patterns in text data effectively.
+The NLP model used for this project is a Support Vector Machine (SVM) classifier.
+SVM is a powerful supervised learning algorithm that is well-suited for text classification tasks.
+It works by finding the optimal hyperplane that best separates the data into different classes.

 ## Evaluation

-The performance of the model is evaluated using standard classification metrics such as accuracy, precision, recall, and F1-score.
+The performance of the SVM model is evaluated using standard classification metrics such as accuracy, precision, recall, and F1-score.
 Additionally, a confusion matrix is plotted to visualize the model's performance.

 ## Contributing